 YOU CAN REGISTER AS SOON AS YOU ARE IN THE SCHOOL YEAR IN WHICH YOU WILL TURN 14

-The Bronze award consists of a minimum of three months taking part in four sections - volunteering, physical, skills and expedition.
-You must then spend a following three months on a section of your choice.
-The two day (one night) expedition must be planned, trained for and completed in order to finish the Bronze award
+The Bronze award consists of four sections - volunteering, physical, skills and expedition.
+The first three of these must be undertaken over a period of three months, with an additional three months being spent on one section of your choice.
+The two-day, one-night expedition must be planned, trained for and completed in order to finish the Bronze award

 YOU CAN REGISTER AS SOON AS YOU ARE IN THE SCHOOL YEAR IN WHICH YOU WILL TURN 15

-The Silver DofE has the same four sections, but volunteering must be done for at least six months and a minimum of six months must be spent on either physical or skills.
+The Silver DofE has the same four sections as Bronze, but volunteering must be done for at least six months and a minimum of six months must be spent on either physical or skills.
 Three months must be spent on the remaining section.
-A two-night expedition is also planned, trained for and completed as part of the Silver award.
+A three-day, two-night expedition is also planned, trained for and completed as part of the Silver award.

 DOFE GOLD - YOU HAVE TO BE 16 YEARS OLD TO START THIS AWARD

 You must spend 12 months volunteering, and then choose between physical or skills to spend 12 months on, and six months must be taken on the other.
-The three-night expedition (plus an acclimatisation day) should take place in ‘wild country’, and there will also be a residential section.
+The four-day, three-night expedition (plus an acclimatisation day) should take place in remote moorland or mountainous terrain, and there will also be a residential section.